airl-iisc/MRFP/README.md

 To run the inference for MRFP+, use the checkpoint provided [here](https://drive.google.com/file/d/1lYDR4bjBUmrUqyTZDpLJDZTRzBiCgtC2/view?usp=sharing).
 Update the main.py file with the correct MODEL_PATH.
 Run the main_script.sh file.

 To train the model from scratch, please follow the comments given in the main.py file.
-Then run the main_script.sh file.
+To save a custom named model, use the args.model_name argument.
+Finally, run the main_script.sh file.

 ## Results
 ![Main Results](https://github.com/airl-iisc/MRFP/blob/main/pngs/mrfp_maintable.png)